LiveHelperChat/doc/docs/integrating.md

 You just have to go to

- > Configuration -> Live Help configuration -> Chat configuration -> Misc -> Interval between chat status checks in seconds, 0 disabled.
+ > Configuration -> Live Help configuration -> Chat configuration -> Visitor activity -> Interval between chat status checks in seconds, 0 disabled.

 I suggest to set there value 300 it will be status check every 5 minits.
 Usually if you have not changed default configuration it's foreseen that operator status changes if his last activity was 5 minits ago.